Accent and Accentuation: Celebrating Diversity, in Language and Therefore in People

 The next turn of the wheel brings us to realising our identity, then extending that to a tolerance of others’ identities.
 Identity encompasses customs and traditions, beliefs and cultures.
 An added bonus is that local accents and dialects enrich our language.
 It is a snowball of language and life that gathers momentum the more we use it.

-First Two Verses of the Lyrics
+First Two Verses of 'Accentuate the Positive'

 You've got to accentuate the positive